 - What are they afraid of? – Would they undertake work without an agreement with their client?

 - They do not have good intentions – Did they come highly recommended by someone you know or did they find you on social media or via your website?

 - They value you less – While they want you to do the work, they place little or no value on your expertise, you are a means to an end.

 For me, a client who isn’t interested in formalising their agreement with isn’t worth taking, whether you have a formal agreement or an email agreement, it’s whatever works for you.

 I have a little saying, “Even A bad client turns out to be a good client, they teach us what it is we don’t need”.

 Being upfront about your onboarding process right at the very beginning sets an expectation of what’s to come.
 Your client needs help, and you have to guide them.
 Show them if they help you, they are helping themselves.

 To help you get the absolute most out of your prospective client meetings, get a copy of my eBook 10 Questions, How You Can Avoid The Deal Breakers.
-Will help you determine if the client is right for you from the beginning and save the stress and frustration that comes with thinking you have a new client to not having one.
+This ebook ill help you determine if the client is right for you from the beginning and save the stress and frustration that comes with thinking you have a new client to not having one.